-- PV: the number of the HTTP or HTTPS requests sent by the client (the IP address of the request source).
+- Page Views (PVs): the total number of HTTP or HTTPS requests sent by the clients.

-- UV: the total number of the requests.
-The requests from the same client IP address are counted as one request.
+- Unique Visitors (UVs): the total number of unique requests.
+Requests initiated by unique visitors from the same client are counted only once.

 - Request success rate: the percentage of the requests whose status code is 2XX to the total PVs.